 For a larger font size, please press ctrl+ on your keyboard

-These are the options for our GED program.
-Please review the sections below to choose the program that you feel best meets your learning style.
+There are two ways to earn your High School Equivalency Diploma at TOCC.
+Please review the sections below to determine the program that best fits your learning style.

 EdReady Assessment Instructions